November 11, 2023 - 7:30 am (EST) start time

 Online registration closes Nov.
 4, 2023 unless the registration limits for the half marathon are reached earlier.
 If the race does not sell out, on-site registration for the half marathon will be available Friday Nov.
 10 at packet pickup.
 There is no registration available for the marathon or half marathon on race morning.

 Registrations are non-refundable, non-transferable, and non-deferrable.

 The marathon and half marathon are limited to 1,500 total participants to ensure our participants enjoy a safe quality event and to meet the approval of the National Park Service.

 Registration will automatically close when the registration cap is reached.
 No waitlists will be available.

-Each year the half marathon finisher's medal features a different state monument located in the battlefield.
+Each year the marathon finisher's medal features a different state monument located in the battlefield.
 This year's race will honor Illinois.

 Previous half marathon medals featured monuments from the following states:

 - No race due to COVID-19 (2020)